 As a racer, we are all too familiar with that feeling of sitting on the start line, heart pounding, and wondering what challenges lie ahead.
 Well in the Giants Adventure Rally, you can rest assured that it will be epic.
 Big skies, big trees, big country, and big game.

 The concept for the Giants Adventure Rally is ‘BIG’, and to maintain the theme of the event, the race will kick off just outside Botswana’s biggest city, Gaborone.
-With the Mighty Solomon’s Wall as the ultimate bearing, competitors will have to navigate 4 days of the most epic Southern African landscape.
+With the Mighty Solomon’s Wall as the ultimate bearing, competitors will have to navigate 3 days (with an optional 4th day) of the most epic Southern African landscape.

-Emerging from the 1st Ross Branch marked timed stage, competitors will continue to work their way towards the confluence of Ngotwane and Limpopo rivers.
-Arriving at the most magical open grass area alongside the river, competitors will be able to take a well-deserved tea break and refuel their bikes and bodies before continuing.
+Emerging from the 1st Ross Branch marked timed stage, competitors will continue to work their way towards the confluence of Ngotwane and Limpopo Rivers.
+Arriving at the most magical open grass area alongside the river, participants will be able to take a well-deserved tea break and refuel their bikes and bodies before continuing.

-The road then crosses into the another private game farm for a short time, before moving on to the massive farm belonging to the De Vrye, one of our current sponsors through De Vre Transport.
+The road crosses into another private game farm for a short time, before moving on to a farm belonging to the De Vrye, one of our current sponsors through De Vre Transport.
 Competitors will be hoping to still have some energy in reserve at this stage, as they will face a mixture of open flood plain and more technical jeep track, for their 2nd special of the day.

 BIG SKIES, BIG TREES, BIG COUNTRY, BIG GAME!